JuanPZuluaga/JuanPZuluaga.github.io/_pages/about.md

 ### 2021

+- Our team from [Idiap](https://www.idiap.ch/en) and is traveling to Brussels, Belgium to present our paper at [**The 9th OpenSky Symposium**](https://symposium.opensky-network.org/)

-- Out first paper submitted to [ICASSP 2022](https://2022.ieeeicassp.org/) was just released at ArXiV:
+- Out first paper submitted to [ICASSP 2022](https://2022.ieeeicassp.org/) was just released in ArXiV:
   - BERTraffic: A Robust BERT-Based Approach for Speaker Change Detection and Role Identification of Air-Traffic Communications.
   [abstract](https://arxiv.org/abs/2110.05781), [PDF](https://arxiv.org/pdf/2110.05781.pdf){: .notice}

 - We submitted 3 papers to [ICASSP 2022](https://2022.ieeeicassp.org/) with Yulia, Amrutha and Saeed from our lab ([Idiap](https://www.idiap.ch/en)).

-- Exciting news! our paper submitted [**The 9th OpenSky Symposium**](https://symposium.opensky-network.org/) was accepted for on-site presentation!
+- Exciting news!
+Our paper submitted to [**The 9th OpenSky Symposium**](https://symposium.opensky-network.org/) was accepted for on-site presentation!
 (Automatic processing pipeline for collecting and annotating air-traffic voice communication data)

 - The two papers presented at [Interspeech 2021](https://www.interspeech2021.org/) are:
   - Contextual Semi-Supervised Learning: An Approach to Leverage Air-Surveillance and Untranscribed ATC Data in ASR Systems.